viur-framework/viur-docs/source/intro.rst

 - **Bone**

-  A bone stores the type, value and meta data of one attribute in a skeleton.
+  A bone stores the type, value and metadata of one attribute in a skeleton.

-  The meta data is additional information (descriptions, help text, etc.) used to automatically create input masks for user interaction.
+  The metadata is additional information (descriptions, help text, etc.) used to automatically create input masks for user interaction.